A Complete Guide to Data Access Governance

 Suddenly this data is brought into a data lake or a data warehouse.
 How you set up data access governance here is a mighty challenge.
 Read more on how to solve it.

 Organizations must protect data to prevent adverse events and still make it available for informed decision-making.
-The mechanism of providing access to the right data to the right people in a timely manner is called data access governance.
+The mechanism of providing access to the right data to the right people promptly is called data access governance.

 Users can access data through a variety of channels.
-It can be accessed through an application’s UI, directly from a database or data warehouse, or in some cases, when data is still in transit.
+It can be accessed through an application’s UI, directly from a database or data warehouse, or sometimes when data is still in transit.
 Data access governance enables users to control, protect, and audit data use to maintain and ensure privacy.
 It also protects your company’s proprietary information and intellectual property.